What does Camilla mean?

 Camilla▲ has 38 variants: Cam, Cama, Camala, Camela, Camelia, Camelia, Camella, Camellia, Cami, Camia, Camila▲, Camile, Camill, Camille▲, Camillia, Camillie, Cammi, Cammie, Cammilla, Cammille, Cammy, Cammylle, Camyla, Camyll, Camylla, Camylle, Kamila▲, Kamilia, Kamilka, Kamilla, Kamille, Kamyla, Milla, Mille, Millee, Milli, Millie and Milly.

 (male) Camilan, ..
 Middle name pairings:

-Camilla is a very popular first name for women (#1040 out of 4276) but an uncommon surname or last name for all people.
-(1990 U.S. Census)
+Camilla is a very popular first name for females (#1040 out of 4276, Top 24%) but a rare last name for all people.
+(2000 U.S. Demographics)

 Camilla reached its highest rank of #364 in the U.S. in 2014, and is at #374 presently.
 (Top 2000 Names, 2015)

 Which version is better?with its variant forms and related girl names.
 Popular related forms of Camilla (#374 from recent data) are Camila (#43 from recent data), Camille (#246), Kamila (#328), Millie (#477), Kamille (#1185), Kamilla (#1542), Milly, Milla, Cammie, Camellia, Cami, Camelia and Cammy.
 Usage of these relations of Camilla was at its apex less than a decade ago (usage of 0.67%) and has remained as widespread to this day (usage 0.65%, down 2.8%).
 Camille has been the most prominent, although Camilla appears to be gaining favor too.